Alcibiades-Capital/quay/README.md

 ## CI/CD

-CI/CD is implemented using Github actions, the scripting is in `.github/workflows`.
+CI/CD is implemented using GitHub actions, the scripting is in `.github/workflows`.
 There are certain actions which run on open pull requests, and deploy actions, which run only after passing tests on `master`.

 ### Continuous Integration

-This project uses `clippy`, `tarpaulin`, `wiremock`, and a number of other crates to provide end to end tests, unit tests, formatting, linting, and static analasis to enforce code quality.
-These tests are then run in an automated fashion using Github actions.
+This project uses `clippy`, `tarpaulin`, and a number of other crates to provide end-to-end tests, unit tests, formatting, linting, and static analysis to enforce code quality.
+These tests are then run in an automated fashion using GitHub actions.

 ### Continuous Deployment